-In the previous blog post, we introduced KONE’s focus on Smart Construction and one of the two pilots that were delivered in cooperation between KONE and the selected startups.
-For the last report, we interviewed the members of the Sixgill team about their experience in Combient Foundry’s Venture Client Cycle.
+In the previous blog post, we introduced KONE’s focus on Smart Construction and one of the two collaborations that were delivered in cooperation between KONE and startups.
+For this entry, we interviewed the members of the Sixgill LLC team about their experience in Combient Foundry’s Venture Client Cycle.

 Why did you apply to Combient Foundry’s Venture Client Cycle?

-Have you previously participated in incubator, accelerator or other startup programs?
+Have you previously participated in an incubator, accelerator or other startup programs?
 Did Foundry differ from these?

 Have you previously collaborated with a large company such as KONE?
 How has working with KONE been?